 The appreciation of a country's currency refers to an increase in the value of that country's currency.
+How currency appreciates See also References Google Define: Currency depreciation.
 Currency.
 A currency (from Middle English: curraunt, "in circulation", from Latin: currens, -entis) in the most specific use of the word refers to money in any form when in actual use or circulation as a medium of exchange, especially circulating banknotes and coins.
 A more general definition is that a currency is a system of money (monetary units) in common use, especially in a nation.
 Under this definition, British pounds, U.S. dollars, and European euros are examples of currency.

 These various currencies are stores of value, and are traded between nations in foreign exchange markets, which determine the relative values of the different currencies.
 Currencies in this sense are defined by governments, and each type has limited boundaries of acceptance.
 Other definitions of the term "currency" are discussed in their respective synonymous articles banknote, coin, and money.
 The latter definition, pertaining to the currency systems of nations, is the topic of this article.
 History Aggregate demand and aggregate supply.
 This topic is called 'Aggregate demand and supply.
 But before we look at these concepts, it is important that you understand the 'big picture'.
 The circular flow of income is a good place to start.
 It shows all of the money coming into an economy (injections) and all of the money that goes out of an economy (leakages or withdrawals).